wilSecord/calc-tools/README.md

 #### Thursday 3/4/21, 17:07
 * Added derivative support
-* Instructions are printed right at the start.
+* Instructions are printed right at the start
-* Outputs two graphs, derivatives and equations.
+* Outputs two graphs, derivatives and equations

 #### Saturday 3/27/21, 23:29
 * Made it easier for input recognition which now allows things like 'sin(x)' rather than 'sin( x )'